-For use with our system, Essex recommends AP Racing Super 600 brake fluid or AP Racing PRF brake fluid.
+For use with our system, Essex recommends AP Racing R4 brake fluid or AP Racing R3 brake fluid.
 Both are always in stock and available through Essex and our distributors.
 We recommend purchasing three bottles (standard 500ml size) of your preferred fluid to complete the installation.

 The goal of bleeding the brakes is to remove all of the old fluid from the system, replacing it with your new fluid.
 With a single brake fluid reservoir (which your car has), fluid in the front and the rear of the car will mix.
 You therefore need to bleed all four corners of the car.
 The caliper bleeding sequence is to start with the corner of the car furthest from the master cylinder (mc), and work your way closer to the mc: Passenger rear, driver rear, passenger front, driver front.
-For fixed calipers with two bleed screws, the proper bleeding sequence is the inboard bleed screw (closest to the engine), followed by the outboard bleed screw (closest to the wheel face).
-Use a 7/16" box end wrench on the caliper bleed screws, and an appropriate bleeder bottle (available through Essex).
+For CP5040 calipers with two top bleed screws, the proper bleeding sequence is the outboard bleed screw followed by the outboard bleed screw.
+For CP9450 calipers, bleed bottom screw first and finish with the top bleed screw.
+Use a 11mm or 7/16" box end wrench on the caliper bleed screws, and an appropriate bleeder bottle (available through Essex).